Send the link below via email or IMCopy

 Answer your research question in the middle

-Well done on the summaries of the theses and the conclusions
+Well done on the theses and the conclusions

 Well done in terms of how you'll use the research

 Dr. Courtney Thomas